 Being able to differentiate between a robin’s egg and a blue jay’s egg is a great skill!
 As a birder, the more we know about the birds we love, the happier we are.
-How can you tell the difference between a robin’s egg and a blue jay’s egg?
+Let’s discuss blue jay eggs vs robin eggs…

 All About Robin Eggs